-Securities prices can be volatile.
+• Securities prices can be volatile.
 The value of your investment may fall over time.
 Market value fluctuates in response to various factors.
-These can include stock market movements. purchases or sales of securities by the trust, government policies, litigation, and changes in interest rates, inflation, the financial condition of the securities' issuer or even perceptions of the issuer.
+These can include stock market movements, purchases or sales of securities by the trust, government policies, litigation, and changes in interest rates, inflation, the financial condition of the securities' issuer or even perceptions of the issuer.
 Changes in legal, political, regulatory, tax and economic conditions may cause fluctuations in markets and securities prices, which could negatively impact the value of the trust.
 Additionally, events such as war, terrorism, natural and environmental disasters and the spread of infectious illnesses or other public health emergencies may adversely affect the economy, various markets and issuers.
 An outbreak of a novel form of coronavirus disease ("COVID-19") was first detected in December 2019 and rapidly spread around the globe leading the World Health Organization to declare the COVID-19 outbreak a pandemic in March 2020 and resulting in major disruptions to economies and markets around the world.
 The complete economic impacts of COVID-19 are not yet fully known.
 The COVID-19 pandemic, or any future public health crisis, is impossible to predict and could result in adverse market conditions which may negatively impact the performance of the trust and the trust's ability to achieve its investment objectives.
 Units of the trust are not deposits of any bank and are not insured or guaranteed by the Federal Deposit Insurance Corporation or any other government agency.

-- Share prices or distributions on the securities in the trust may decline during the life of the trust.
-There is no guarantee that share prices of the securities in the trust will not decline and that the issuers of the securities will declare distributions in the future and, if declared, whether they will remain at current levels or increase over time. - The trust invests in shares of ETFs.
+- The trust invests in dividend-paying • securities.
+The trust's investment in dividend-paying securities could cause the trust to underperform similar funds that invest without consideration of a company's track record of paying dividends.
+Securities of companies with a history of paying dividends may not participate in a broad market advance to the same degree as most other securities, and a sharp rise in interest rates or economic downturn could cause a company to unexpectedly reduce or eliminate its dividend.
+There is no guarantee that the issuers of the securities held by the trust will declare dividends in the future or that, if declared, they will remain at their current levels or increase over time. - The trust invests in shares of ETFs.
 ETFs are investment pools that hold other securities.
 The ETFs in the trust are usually passively-managed index funds that seek to replicate the performance or composition of a recognized securities index.
 ETFs are subject to various risks, including management's ability to meet the fund's investment objective.
-Shares of ETFs may trade at a premium or discount from their net asset value in the secondary market.
-If the trust has to sell an ETF share when the share is trading at a discount, the trust will receive a price that is less than the ETF's net asset value.
+Shares of ETFs may trade at a discount from their net asset value in the secondary market.
 This risk is separate and distinct from the risk that the net asset value of the ETF shares may decrease.
 The amount of such discount from net asset value is subject to change from time to time in response to various factors.
 The underlying ETF has management and operating expenses.
 Consequently, you will bear not only your share of your trust's expenses, but also the expenses of the underlying ETFs.
 By investing in ETFs, the trust incurs greater expenses than you would incur if you invested directly in the ETFs.